vimalloc/flask-jwt-extended/docs/automatic_user_loading.rst

 this seamless while working with JWTs.

-The first is :meth:`~flask_jwt_extended.JWTManager.user_identity_loader`, which will convert any ``User`` object used to create a JWT into a JSON serializable format.
+The first is :meth:`~flask_jwt_extended.JWTManager.user_identity_loader`, which will convert any ``User`` object used to create a JWT into a string.

 On the flip side, you can use :meth:`~flask_jwt_extended.JWTManager.user_lookup_loader` to automatically load your ``User`` object when a JWT is present in the request.